abdolence/circe-tagged-adt-codec-scala3/README.md

 case class MyIsolatedCaseClass() extends MyIsolatedChildTrait case class MyIsolatedOtherChildCaseClass() extends MyIsolatedChildTrait

-// The same like previous, but you can with a user defined tag on a trait
+// The same like previous, but you can define your own tag on a child trait
 @JsonAdt("isolated-trait-2")
 sealed trait MySecondIsolatedChildTrait extends MyTrait